Azure/azure-rest-api-specs/.github/PULL_REQUEST_TEMPLATE/sdk_configuration_template.md

 ## Purpose of this PR

-- [ ] Add or update only SDK configuration where there are no changes to the API spec and therefore there is no need for an ARM or Stewardship Board API review.
+- [ ] Make changes to the SDK configuration only when there are no modifications to the API specification, eliminating the need for an ARM or Stewardship Board API review.

 ## Due diligence checklist